 Elizabeth Sturm – grandmother of bride

-I am a wedding photographer in the Tulsa, Oklahoma and surrounding areas.
-I love providing a unique and specialized experience for each individual couple that comes my way.
+I am a wedding and portrait photographer in the Tulsa, Oklahoma and surrounding areas.
+I love providing a unique and specialized experience for each individual couple and family that comes my way.